-The specter of stealthy racism and misogyny raises again in the progressive movement, this time from the pen (or digital ink) of famous leftist economist Michael Hudson (is he leftist?) in his recent article Trump is Obama’s Legacy: Will this Break up the Democratic Party? at Counter Punch magazine.
-I have to ask “is he leftist?” because Counter Punch is the preferred site of alt-right third-way conservatives who speak, without an accent, the leftist lingo to better contaminate with their racism and misogyny the minds of progressives.
-Paul Craig Robertson is one of those alt-right and openly conservatives whose right-wing ideology is frequently published there under the guise of ‘leftist’ opinion-that good they are at impersonating leftist’s ‘thinking’.
+The specter of stealthy racism and misogyny rises again in the progressive movement, this time from the pen of famous leftist economist Michael Hudson (is he leftist?) in his recent article Trump is Obama’s Legacy: Will this Break up the Democratic Party? at Counter Punch magazine.
+I have to ask “is he leftist?” because Counter Punch is the preferred site of alt-right third-way conservatives who speak, without an accent, the leftist lingo to better contaminate with their racism and misogyny the minds of unsuspecting progressives.
+Paul Craig Robertson is one of those alt-right and openly conservatives whose right-wing ideology is often published there under the guise of ‘leftist’ opinion; that good they are at impersonating leftist’s ‘thinking’.

 But that’s a different story.
-I’m here to talk about Mr. Hudson’s, and the alt-right’s, anti-women and racist ideology passed on in his article as criticism of “identity politics”.
+I’m here to talk about Mr. Hudson’s, and the alt-right’s, anti-women and racist ideology passed on in his article as criticism of “identity politics” (IdPol)

 The enemy within: “Identity Politics as anti-labor politics”

-Mr. Hudson opens the discussion of Identity Politics (IdPol from now on) in the heading introducing the topic, “identity politics as anti-labor politics”, defining in it IdPol as “anti” labor.
-It’s the only definition of it he offers the reader, passing then to wrongly describe what IdPol does.
-Defining it as “anti” labor clears up the battlefield for the confrontation between the two enemies: the ‘labor movement’ vs everybody else.
+Mr. Hudson opens the discussion of Identity Politics defining in the heading IdPol as “anti-labor”.
+It’s the only definition he offers of it to the reader, passing then to wrongly describe what IdPol does.
+By defining it as “anti” labor, he clears up the battlefield for the confrontation between the two enemies: the ‘labor movement’ vs everybody else.

-Mind you, not even the ‘labor movement’ itself adopts Mr. Hudson’s extreme definition of IdPol; for they continue to support with actions the demands of so-called ‘identity’ groups: women, immigrants, people of color, LGBT.
-But with IdPol, Mr. Hudson and the extreme GOP alt-right can light up the fire of hatred of women in what remains of the labor movement, with the leftist intellectuals fanning it in their leftist media.
+Mind you, not even the ‘labor movement’ itself adopts Mr. Hudson’s extreme stereotyping definition of IdPol, for they continue to support with actions the demands of so-called ‘identity’ groups: women, immigrants, people of color, LGBT.
+But with his anti-IdPol, Mr. Hudson and the extreme GOP alt-right can light up in what remains of the labor movement the fire of hatred of women, with the leftist intellectuals fanning that fire in their leftist media.

 Answer this quickly: When have you seen a racist/white supremacist/GOP/conservative calling for an end to racism and misogyny?
 That’s why only “labor politics” matters to Mr. Hudson and the leftists intellectuals.